 - Warms the joint, muscles, and tendons

-Support varies depending on the purpose of your purchase and the quality of the product.
+Support is different depending on why you bought the product and how good it is.
 Weight lifters, in particular, depend on a great deal more support when choosing knee sleeves than runners.

 Neoprene knee sleeves come in three different thicknesses: